 As owners, we know how busy you are, and this summer seems to be the craziest yet!
 One goal of the WACO office is to provide quick access to information or simpler processes.
-Big kudos to Eric Anderson from Sky High with his autorenewal suggestion!

-Every member has received an email outlining what they previously chose for their WACO Advertising package (such as directory ad space, site maps and more from the printing program), along with a link to renew the same and some ideas on what else you can do.
-Members simply had to click a button and check a box to confirm renewal or add more if they chose to!
-Talk about easy!
+Big kudos to Eric from Sky High with his autorenewal suggestion!
+Every member has received an email outlining what they previously chose for their Directory advertising package, along with a link to renew the same and some ideas on what else you can do.
 If you ever have a similar suggestion, please take a moment to share it and help your fellow members!

 Don't forget to have fun at your campground, in your social media posts and in life!
-Gary Doudna from Buffalo Lake knows how to get out of his comfort zone and post pics for fun!
+Gary Doudna from Buffalo Lake knows how to get out of his comfort zone!